alphagov/government-digital-strategy/README.md

 That would look for `asset/templates/home_template.html`.
 The above contents would be put into the template where `<!--REPLACE-->` is.

 The digital documents use the `digital_doc_template.html`.
 The others use `generic_template.html`.
 Individual files can use any template they like, as defined above.
-# Running It Locally

-To view it locally run `ruby server.rb` and visit `http://localhost:8080`